-19. The General Committee brings to the attention of the General Assembly the pattern for the rotation of the Chairs of the Main Committees for the seventy-fourth to the eighty-third sessions of the Assembly contained in the annex to resolution 72/313.
+18. The General Committee also brings to the attention of the General Assembly the pattern for the rotation of the Chairs of the Main Committees for the seventy-sixth to the eighty-third sessions of the Assembly contained in the annex to resolution 72/313.

-20. The General Committee also brings to the attention of the General Assembly paragraph 30 of resolution 73/341, in which the Assembly welcomed the increasing number of women candidates nominated for the subsidiary organs of the Assembly in seeking to promote gender balance, and encouraged Member States to continue to do so.
+19. The General Committee further brings to the attention of the General Assembly paragraph 45 of resolution 75/325, in which the Assembly welcomed the increasing number of women candidates nominated for the subsidiary organs of the Assembly in seeking to promote gender balance, and encouraged Member States to continue to do so, and paragraph 21 of the same resolution, in which the Assembly encouraged the President of the General Assembly, supported by the membership, to achieve gender parity among invited speakers and panellists for high-level and other relevant meetings of the Assembly.